hail-is/hail/dev-docs/hail-query/linalg/block-matrix-lowering.md

 The (optional) block ordering allows the result array to be computed in a specific order; the function otherwise makes no guarantee about the order in which blocks will appear in the result array.

+The BlockMatrixStage doesn't store any information about the dimensions of the BlockMatrix or which blocks are defined; at any point where the BlockMatrixStage exists, this can be retrieved from the corresponding BlockMatrixIR.